 Disclosure Statements

-Under the Unit Titles Act 2010, sellers are required to provide a lot more information to prospective buyers.
-The information contained in the disclosure statements is intended to help provide buyers with information that can assist in their purchase decision.
+Under the Unit Titles Act 2010, sellers are required to provide in-depth information to prospective buyers.
+The information contained in the disclosure statements is intended to help provide buyers with transparency about the property and its management, helping them make informed decisions about their purchase or ownership.

 There are two types of disclosure statements: Pre-Contract Disclosure, and Pre-Settlement Disclosure which are mandatory.